tokenstreet-tech/react-native-idnow-videoident/README.md

 [![minzipped size](https://badgen.net/bundlephobia/minzip/@tokenstreet/react-native-idnow-videoident)](https://bundlephobia.com/result?p=@tokenstreet/react-native-idnow-videoident@latest)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/tokenstreet-tech/react-native-idnow-videoident/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)

-Many thanks to [Nuri](https://nuri.com/) for their work on the package [react-native-idnow](https://github.com/bitwala/react-native-idnow) and [Fina](https://www.heyfina.com/) for their work on the package [config-plugin-react-native-idnow](https://github.com/heyfina/config-plugin-react-native-idnow).
+Many thanks to [Nuri](https://nuri.com/) for the work on the package [react-native-idnow](https://github.com/bitwala/react-native-idnow) and also [Fina](https://www.heyfina.com/) for their package [config-plugin-react-native-idnow](https://github.com/heyfina/config-plugin-react-native-idnow).
 The first draft was heavily inspired by it.
 However, almost the entire code has been rewritten since then, so there are now many differences:

 ## Features